Migration From Auth0

 This guide assumes you have installed FusionAuth.
 If you have not, please view our installation guides and install FusionAuth before you begin.
 For more general migration information, please view the FusionAuth migration guide.

 There are a number of different ways applications can be integrated with Auth0, and it would be difficult to cover them all.
-This guide mentions the typical parts of a migration and in particular focuses on migrating user data from an Auth0 managed user database into FusionAuth.
+This guide mentions the typical parts of a bulk migration and focuses on migrating user data from an Auth0 managed user database into FusionAuth.

 Obtaining User Data